 It is understood that, in determining whether tax fraud exists in a case involving the active conduct of a profession or business (including a profession or business conducted through a sole proprietorship, partnership or similar enterprise), the requested State shall assume that the record-keeping requirements applicable under the laws of the requesting State are the record-keeping requirements of the requested State.

 DONE at Washington, in duplicate, in the English and German languages, the two texts having equal authenticity, this 2nd day of October, 1996.

-FOR THE UNITED STATES OF AMERICA: FOR THE SWISS CONFEDERATION: (s) Kasper Villiger
+FOR THE UNITED STATES OF AMERICA:

 (s) Lawrence H. Summers